-Concert Operetta Theater is dedicated to presenting, preserving, and educating audiences about operetta through professional performances from the Golden, and Silver Ages of operetta.
+for sixteen years Concert Operetta Theater has been dedicated to presenting, preserving, and educating audiences about operetta through professional performances from the Golden, and Silver Ages of operetta.
 A minimalist production concept highlights the story and the music, bringing the production closer to the audience in an intimate setting.

 Concert Operetta Theater